bristolhackspace/hackspace-mgmt/docs/01_dev_environment.md

 3. Clone and open the repository.
 Vscode will nudge you to open it in a dev container.
 4. Click "Run" in the debug pane.

-Note: Both the dev container and postgres can be deleted and rebuilt as needed without losing your DB.
-They will automatically re-attach themselves to the `hackspace-mgmt_devcontainer_postgres-data` volume which is the important one not to lose as it contains the database itself.
+Both the dev container and postgres can be deleted and rebuilt as needed without losing your DB.
+On recreate, they will automatically re-attach themselves to the `hackspace-mgmt_devcontainer_postgres-data` volume.
+This contains the data itself, so it's the important one to keep safe.

 ### Without the Dev Container